-- Diabetic ketoacidosis (Your body can’t make enough insulin, which helps sugar enter your cells.)
+- Diabetic ketoacidosis (when your body can’t make enough insulin, which helps sugar enter your cells)

 - Some antibiotics, such as erythromycin estolate or para-aminosalicylic acid (Paser)

-AST is usually done as part of a group of liver function tests called a liver panel.
-It's often ordered with a test for alanine aminotransferase (ALT), another liver enzyme.
+The AST test is usually done as part of a group of liver function tests called a liver panel.
+This panel might include other enzymes and proteins made by your liver, such as:

 - Alkaline phosphatase (ALP)